North Thailand Plants

 Bird’s nest fern or Asplenium nidus

 Cassumunar ginger or torch ginger is a species of plant in the ginger family.
 It is called Phlai in Thailand.
 You will likely encounter these beautiful flowers during your trip as they grow in the forests of northern Thailand.
 They are grown throughout tropical South East Asia for the spectacular flowers and food.
 The stems of the flowers are chopped up and added to curries or soups with rice noodles.
-You will probably be able to observe a variety of ginger in Doi Inthanon, Doi Suthep-Doi Pui and Huay Nam Dang National Parks.
+You will probably be able to observe a variety of ginger in Doi Inthanon National Park.
+Other national parks where you can spot these lovely flowers are Doi Suthep-Doi Pui and Huay Nam Dang National Parks.

 Gomphocarpus physocarpus, commonly known as hairy balls, balloon plant, balloon cotton-bush, bishop’s balls, nailhead, or swan plant, is a species of milkweed.
-The plant is native to southeast Africa, but it’s prevalent on Doi Suthep and Doi Inthanon.
+The plant is native to southeast Africa, but it’s prevalent on Doi Inthanon National Park.
 It is an ornamental plant.
 The name “hairy balls” is an allusion to the swelling testicle-like follicles which are full of seeds.
 They grow at higher altitude, usually above 1000 meters.
+I took this pictures in the Hmong village Ban Chang Kien on Doi Suthep.